alex-gamero/100-days-of-code/r1-log.md

 ### R1D3
 I continued with the restoration, photos and more pastel colors were added to the background of the web site.

+### R1D4
+I continued with the restoration, I am very close to finishing the footer, I feel good about today's work.